Meliha İsmailoğlu: Clubs

+League One Volleyball or known as LOVB, announced Meliha Diken is the first Turkish player to join LOVB Pro for the 2027 season.

 National team

 İsmailoğlu was a member of the Bosnia and Herzegovina youth and juniors national teams.
 Her double citizenship enabled her to opt in playing for the Turkey women's national volleyball team.
 She played at the 2014 Women's European Volleyball League that won the gold medal.

 She represented Turkey at the qualification round for beach volleyball at the 2016 Summer Olympics.

+İsmailoğlu competed for Turkey at the 2020 Summer Olympics and the 2024 Summer Olympics.